-Relevance Volume (megaliters/year) Please explain Fresh surface water Relevant 75 Lower This destination is relevant to IFF because we discharge water from our operations to fresh surface water bodies at some facilities.
+Relevance Volume (megaliters/year) Please explain Fresh surface water Relevant 218 Lower This destination is relevant to IFF because we discharge water from our operations to fresh surface water bodies at some facilities.
 Good quality freshwater is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
-In 2018, the amount of water discharged into fresh surface water decreased due to our only site discharging in this destination, our Garin site, decreased its overall water usage.
+In 2019, the amount of water discharged into fresh surface water decreased due to our primary site discharging in this destination, decreasing its overall water usage.
 This was due to a corresponding decrease in production for the site as a whole.
-We anticipate future trends to remain the same, as currently, only one facility discharges to fresh surface water after anaerobic treatment and we implement new water reduction goals and reduce overall consumption.
-Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable&gt;</not In 2018, we had no facilities able to withdraw or discharge to brackish surface water/seawater.
+We anticipate future trends to remain the same, as currently, very few sites discharge to fresh surface water after anaerobic treatment and we implement new water reduction goals and reduce overall consumption.
+Brackish surface water/seawater Not relevant <not applicable=""></not> <not Applicable&gt;</not In 2019, we had no facilities able to withdraw or discharge to brackish surface water/seawater.
 This may change in the future as new facilities are acquired or opened.
-Groundwater Relevant 315 Much higher This destination is relevant to IFF because we discharge water from our operations to groundwater at some facilities.
+Groundwater Relevant 21 Much lower This destination is relevant to IFF because we discharge water from our operations to groundwater at some facilities.
 Good quality freshwater is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
-In 2018, the significant increase in groundwater discharge comes from our Benicarlo site, which refined its water discharge tracking system to acknowledge its use of renewable groundwater both in withdrawal and discharge.
+In 2019, the significant decrease in groundwater discharge comes from our efforts to move away from renewable groundwater both in withdrawal and discharge.
 We anticipate levels to be lower in the near future as we implement new water reduction goals and reduce overall consumption.
-Third-party destinations Relevant 2364 About the same This destination is relevant to IFF because we discharge water from our operations to third-party destinations, such as municipal wastewater plants and public utilities, at some facilities.
+Third-party destinations Relevant 3024 About the same This destination is relevant to IFF because we discharge water from our operations to third-party destinations, such as municipal wastewater plants and public utilities, at some facilities.
 Good quality freshwater is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
-In 2018, the third-party source water discharge was about the same (2% increase) due to similar levels of production at sites that rely on third-party discharge destinations.
+In 2019, the third-party source water discharge was about the same due to similar levels of production at sites that rely on third-party discharge destinations as well as the movement of some sites to a municipal system.
 In the near future we anticipate discharges to third-party destinations to decrease as we reduce overall consumption and implement our new goal to use more recycled water.